truenas/documentation/content/SCALETutorials/Storage/Pools/ManagePoolsScale.md

 If TrueNAS detects problems during the scrub operation, it either corrects them or generates an [alert]({{< relref "/SCALEUIReference/TopToolbar/Alerts/_index.md" >}}) in the web interface.

-By default, TrueNAS automatically checks every pool on a reoccurring scrub schedule.
+By default, TrueNAS automatically checks every pool on a recurring scrub schedule.

 The **ZFS Health** widget displays the state of the last scrub or disks in the pool.
 To view scheduled scrub tasks, click **View all Scrub Tasks** on the **ZFS Health** widget.